 Checking job boards in other countries will show you the types of jobs available for professionals in the destination of your choice and highlight any possible gaps in your experience or skillset that could be worth addressing before you leave.

 Be sure to pack hard copies of your resume, references and any professional certificates, or scan these documents and save the files to the cloud so you can work on them from anywhere in the world.
 Remember, even when you’re travelling, it pays to tailor job cover letters to individual roles.

 There are a number of ways to achieve your goal of working outside Australia, and it’s worth exploring every avenue.

 Another option is to register with a global recruitment firm.
-As a global company, Robert Half has 345 offices across the Asia Pacific, Europe, the Middle East, North America and South American markets.
+As a global company, Robert Half has more than 325 offices across Asia Pacific, Europe, the Middle East, North America and South American markets.
 This can help you connect with employers all over the world, and by making contact with an overseas recruitment specialist you will have a better idea of the steps you need to take to secure a job overseas.

 Visit our various country websites to see the jobs currently available in other countries:

 - Robert Half New Zealand

 - Robert Half Japan

 Working internationally is an experience that can see you develop both personally and professionally, and it is achievable.
 Just be sure to allow plenty of time to plan your trip, do lots of research – and take along an open mind.
 After all, you’ll be dealing with new companies, new cultures and new people.
 But that’s all part of the thrill of those who choose to work overseas and it can hold you in good stead when you’re ready to build on your career back in Australia.